GLOBAL MARKETS-Yen, gold gain on trade war angst; Argentine peso sinks

 Oil prices rose despite worries about a global economic slowdown and the ongoing U.S.-China trade war, which has reduced demand for commodities such as crude.

-International benchmark Brent crude futures rose 8 cents to $58.61 a barrel and U.S. West Texas Intermediate (WTI) futures gained 14 cents to $54.64 a barrel.
+International benchmark Brent crude futures rose 4 cents to settle at $58.57 a barrel while U.S. West Texas Intermediate (WTI) futures gained 43 cents to settle at $54.93 a barrel.

-Reporting by Herbert Lash with additional reporting by Kate Duguid in New York Editing by Nick Zieminski and Cynthia Osterman
+Reporting by Herbert Lash with additional reporting by Kate Duguid in New York; Editing by Cynthia Osterman